manabapp/TcpShark/README.md

                          Only displays if each packet includes the field.
                          If you specify -f option twice, 2nd field is displayed in parentheses.

-      Expert INFO        TCP expert information.
-                         Additional information according to the specified type is displayed.

 ### flow mode
 TcpShark displays output of the following command as is.